aimhubio/aimrocks/README.md

 `aimrocks` is a python package written in Cython, similar to [python-rocksdb](https://python-rocksdb.readthedocs.io/en/latest/).

-It uses statically linked libraries for rocksdb and compression libraries it depends on, so `aimrocks` can be used out of the box (without requiring additional installation of any of those).
+It uses statically linked libraries for rocksdb (version 6.29.5) and compression libraries it depends on, so `aimrocks` can be used out of the box (without requiring additional installation of any of those).

 ### Example usage